harvard-lil/capstone/capstone/capweb/templates/docs/01_user_pathways/01_researchers.md

 # How do I apply for researcher access?

-If you are a research scholar and your work requires access to the full text of more than 500 cases per day, you may apply for unmetered access via your account page.
+If you are a research scholar and your work requires access to the full text of more than 500 cases per day, you may apply for unrestricted access via your account page.

 ## Important Caveats
 You must enter into a special bulk access agreement with LexisNexis, which prohibits you from: